 #2 Other represents up to 20% of the NAV, and is limited to securities where an evaluation of sustainability, or other environmental or social characteristics is not possible.
 These apply to investments that are made for the purposes of hedging, duration management, or liquidity proposes or instruments that are not issuer specific.
-These include cash, Cash Equivalents, currency positions, particular types of derivatives and other non-issuer specific instruments, as presenting ESG or sustainability risks, opportunities and/or issues, and TCW believes it is not practicable to evaluate such risks.
+These include cash, Cash Equivalents, currency positions, particular types of derivatives and other non-issuer specific instruments, as sustainable benchmarks are indexes to measure whether the financial product attains the investment objective.

-Reference benchmarks are
+Reference